hurtigruten/enzo/README.md

 `deno test -A`

-.. within the "/tests" folder
+... within the root folder (or in a subfolder containing tests)

 # Seaware cache documentation